greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/timestamp9.html.md

 ### More about `TIMESTAMP9`

-The `TIMESTAMP9` data type is similar to the `TIMESTAMP9_LTZ` data type.
+The `TIMESTAMP9` data type is identical to the `TIMESTAMP9_LTZ` data type.
 Please see the next section for details.

 ### More about `TIMESTAMP9_LTZ`